 Bee Swarm Relocation

-Backyard Honey beekeepers work hard to relocate bee swarms to more suitable locations.
+Backyard Honey's expert beekeepers provide safe, efficient bee swarm removal services and relocate bee swarms to more suitable locations.

 What is a bee swarm?